wearsunscreen/gen-garden/README.md

 # gen-garden
-A package to ease the creation of generative art for artists, functional programming newcomers, tinkerers.
+A package to ease the creation of generative art for artists, functional programming newcomers, and tinkerers.